Jump to Section:

 Reads per Million (rPM)

-rPM refers to the number of reads aligning to the taxon in the NCBI NT/NR database, per million reads sequenced.
+rPM (reads per million) refers to the number of reads aligning to the taxon in the NCBI NT/NR database, per million reads sequenced.
 We use rPM to normalize read counts across samples.

 Even when looking at a single sample, it can be helpful to sort by the highest rPM value after the aggregate score.

 How to interpret Reads per Million: